swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 > ~~~
 > {: .python}
 >
-> Assume Pandas has been imported and the Gapminder GDP data for Europe has been loaded as 'data'.
-> use dir to find the function that prints out the median per-capita GDP across all European countries for each year the data is available.
+> Assume Pandas has been imported and the Gapminder GDP data for Europe has been loaded as `data`.
+Then, use dir to find the function that prints out the median per-capita GDP across all European countries for each year that information is available.
 {: .challenge}
 >
 > > ## Solution
-> > Among many possibilities, dir lists the 'median()' function as a possibility.
+> > Among many choices, dir lists the `median()` function as a possibility.
 Thus,
 > > ~~~
 > > data.median()
 > > ~~~